syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-PDF/NET/word-to-pdf-linux-docker.md

 WORKDIR "/src/."
 RUN dotnet build "WordToPDFDockerSample.csproj" -c Release -o /app/build

+# Publish the application
 FROM build AS publish
 RUN dotnet publish "WordToPDFDockerSample.csproj" -c Release -o /app/publish

+# Use the .NET 8.0 runtime to run the application
 FROM base AS final
 WORKDIR /app
 COPY --from=publish /app/publish .